dantaeyoung/terralibrary/README.md

 # terralibrary

+computers are magic.
+screens are horrible.
+paper is lovely.
+books are beautiful.

-terralibrary is an experiment in managing a library without the use of a screen.
+terralibrary is an experiment in creating a library computer that doesn't need a screen.

+## how

+barcode reader
 screenless programming + barcode reader + audio = ?